howlinbash/blogposts/2017-08-18-how-i-built-howlinbash.md

 To preview blogposts I decided to re-appropriate gits functionality to the needs of the script.
 - the blogposts repo has 2 remote branches: `master` and `drafts`
-- each blogpost has it's own local branch that is merged with `drafts` each time i preview a post
+- each blogpost has it's own local branch that is merged with `drafts` each time a post is previewed

 The script
 - starts the above site server